Rabud: Antiquity

+Late Antiquity

 Ceramics from the Byzantine era have been found here.

 Ottoman period

 In 1863, Victor Guérin found here "caves and cisterns dug into the rock, ...small demolished houses and, on the highest point, the remains of a roughly built tower".
 North and south-east of this place were two pierced walls, with many caves.
 Guérin named them Heurkan Beni Hasan.

 In 1883, the PEF's Survey of Western Palestine found here "walls, cisterns, and rude cave tombs."

 British Mandate period

 The 1931 census of Palestine wrote that "the village in the Hebron sub-district commonly known as Dura is a congeries of neighbouring localities each of which has a distinctive name; and, while Dura is a remarkable example of neighbourly agglutination, the phenomenon is not infrequent in other villages".
 The total of 70 locations, among them Kh.
 Rabud, listed in the report had 1538 occupied houses and a population of 7255 Muslims.